 Here are the main limitations of Google Docs for mail merging:

-• Lack of native feature: Google Docs doesn’t have a built-in mail merge feature.
+- Lack of native feature: Google Docs doesn’t have a built-in mail merge feature.
 To perform mail merges, you need to use third-party add-ons or scripts.

-• Subscription fees: While Google Docs is free, most add-ons require you to subscribe if you want to perform a mail merge.
+- Subscription fees: While Google Docs is free, most add-ons require you to subscribe if you want to perform a mail merge.

-• Sending restrictions: Google has limits on the number of emails that can be sent per day (500 for Gmail accounts and 2,000 for Google Workspace accounts).
+- Sending restrictions: Google has limits on the number of emails that can be sent per day (500 for Gmail accounts and 2,000 for Google Workspace accounts).

 Alternatives to Google Docs mail merge

-Fortunately, there are other options for customizing documents in bulk.
+If Docs isn’t your jam, there are other options for customizing documents in bulk.
 Here are some popular alternatives to Google Docs for your mail merges:

-• Microsoft 365: You can mail merge in Word (or Excel) if you’re used to working with the Microsoft Office suite.
+Microsoft 365: You can mail merge in Word (or Excel) if you’re used to working with the Microsoft Office suite.

-• Mailmeteor Dashboard: You can send up to 2,000 personalized emails in minutes using Mailmeteor, the #1 Gmail mail merge.
+Mailmeteor Dashboard: You can send up to 2,000 personalized emails in minutes using Mailmeteor, the #1 Gmail mail merge.

-• Google Sheets: You can mail merge using Google Sheets to customize documents directly from a spreadsheet.
+Google Sheets: You can mail merge using Google Sheets to customize documents directly from a spreadsheet.

-• Email marketing platforms: You can mail merge in Constant Contact, Sendinblue, or Mailchimp to get advanced features.
+Email marketing platforms: You can mail merge in Constant Contact, Sendinblue, or Mailchimp to get advanced features.

-• Email service providers: Lastly, you can perform a mail merge with Outlook, or another popular email client, like Gmail.
+Email service providers: Lastly, you can perform a mail merge with Outlook, or another popular email client, like Gmail.

 The bottom line

 Google Docs is a top-notch productivity app, and one of the best tools to grow your business.
 But it doesn’t have a native mail merge feature.
-You can easily overcome this limitation by installing a mail merge extension, such as Autocrat, Mail Merge, or Labelmaker.
+You can easily overcome this limitation by installing a mail merge extension, such as Mailmeteor, Mail Merge, or Labelmaker.

+It’s the perfect tool to scale your outreach, save hours of work, and get the most out of your email marketing efforts.
 Our free plan lets you send up to 50 emails a day.
 For as long as you want.
 Why not give it a shot?
 No strings attached :)

 Happy merging 💌